jwgrenning/cpputest-starter-project/README.md

 In windows, I find cygwin (http://www.cygwin.com/) is the least trouble,  The install may take a couple hours.
 Make sure to select the ‘Devel’ package in the installer.

 An even better windows approach is a linux virtual machine.
+One easy way to set up a linux virtual machine on windows is by enabling the Windows Subsytem for Linux (WSL), and then downloading your preferred linux flavor from the Windows App store (WSL setup tutorial: https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+CppUTest can be installed and the starter project can be run using WSL and a linux terminal, after the following tools have been installed in the linux terminal: gcc, make, and GNU Autotools.

 ### 2) Download, Install and build CppUTest